cher-aim/audiobook-dataset-data-cleaning/README.md

 > This query confirms the efficacy of the prefix removal, using the UPPER function to avoid case sensitivity issues, ensuring that our data transformation has been thoroughly applied.

 **2. Language Column Consistency Adjustment**
-> Given the importance of linguistic analysis in audiobooks, ensuring a consistent format in the language column is imperative for accurate categorization and subsequent analysis.
+> Ensuring a consistent format in the language column is imperative for accurate categorization and subsequent analysis.
 ```sql
 -- Standardize the format of the 'language' column to capitalize only the first letter
 SELECT